SCH-CISM/pylambda-s3-logrouter/README.md

-# pylambda-login-alerter
+# pylambda-s3-logrouter
-A python function for AWS Lambda to receive CloudWatch Logs streams and alert via SNS when a succesfull SSH login is detected.
+A python function for AWS Lambda to route incoming log bundles to the various consuming processes

 ## Background

-Direct SSH logins to instances is highly discouraged.
-To monitor SSH use in near real time, CloudWatch Logs receives key system logs from all instances.
-Creating a subscription from this Lambda function to your CloudWatch log streamwill send a SNS message for every succesfull SSH login.
-From SNS, these alerts can be forwarded to Slack, PagerDuty, Email, etc.

-Sample filter for `/var/log/secure`: `[month, day, time, host, daemon=sshd*, accepted=Accepted,  ...]`
+Several processes consume log files received from on-premises systems via batched upload.
+This Lambda function receives S3 events from the upload location, extracts tar files into the component parts, and uploads them to the various processes input locations on S3.
+Upon completion, a message of results are sent to a SNS topic.

 Current output message format includes:
+- Source file
+- Destination bucket and prefix
-- Source IP of the login
+- Number of files copied
-- Timestamp (from the host log)
-- User ID logging in
-- Hostname upon which the login is detected (from the host log)
-- `project` tag of the host (defaults to `unknown` if not present)

 ## IAM Permissions Required

+- sns::publish
+- s3::get-object
-- sns-publish
+- s3::put-object
-- ec2 describe-tags
+- s3::put-object-acl

+## Configuration

+A config.yml file has three sections of parameters
+- ELK (bucket and prefix)
+- EMR (bucket and prefix)
+- SNS Topic ARN

+Current testing shows a Lambda function with 1,024MB of memory and an execution timeout of 5 minutes is required for successful completion.

 # References and Credits